AlessiaCanevotti/miR_RF-TOOL/README.md

   >hsa-let-7a-1 first example 1
   ```

-  The above reported examples are both allowed as headers.
+  The above examples are both allowed as headers.
-  In order to simplify the usage, users can employ the Python script, called `Adjust_header.py`, provided here, as follows:
+  In order to simplify the usage, it can be employed the Python script, called `Adjust_header.py`, provided here, as follows:

   ```bash
   python3 Adjust_header.py input_file_to_adjust.txt output_file_adjusted.txt
   ```
   Note: consider that the provided code only processes and replaces headers presenting the following symbols: "\t" and ",".
+However, users can modify it
+  according to their needs.

 ### Input Example